ryantd42/NY-Legislative-Git/2023/A6287D-2023/bill.md

  "BROOKLYN  VETERANS  MEMORIAL  HIGHWAY".
-ALL THAT PORTION OF THE HIGHWAY SYSTEM CONSTITUTING INTERSTATE ROUTE 278 IN THE COUNTY OF KINGS FROM ITS SOUTHERN BOUNDARY AT THE VERRAZANO-NARROWS BRIDGE CONTINUING NORTH UNTIL THE QUEENS COUNTY LINE SHALL BE DESIGNATED AND KNOWN  AS  THE  "BROOKLYN VETERANS MEMORIAL HIGHWAY".
+ALL THAT PORTION OF THE HIGHWAY SYSTEM CONSTITUTING INTERSTATE ROUTE 278 IN THE COUNTY OF KINGS FROM ITS SOUTHERN BOUNDARY AT THE VERRAZANO-NARROWS BRIDGE CONTINUING NORTH UNTIL THE POINT AT WHICH SUCH ROUTE CROSSES 6TH AVENUE SHALL BE DESIGNATED AND KNOWN AS THE "BROOKLYN VETERANS MEMORIAL HIGHWAY".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act;  provided  that,  to avoid  any  confusion  and to limit any possible disruption of commerce, the designation called for pursuant to section one of this act shall  be one of ceremonial nature and the official name of such highway shall not be changed as a result of this act.
   §  3.
 This  act shall take effect on the thirtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10288-01-3
+  LBD10288-02-3